nandstand/sample-site/content/_index.md

 This site hosts sample documentation for a fictional software project, meant to represent the kinds of documentation that I authored in a previous role as a developer in a scientific computing setting.

 The samples include a [how-to guide](/get-started/quickstart/), a [tutorial](/get-started/hpc-tutorial/), and a [reference document](/reference/environment-variables/).
-To write each of these, I drew from public resources to build a set of reference material outlining how the project works.
+Before writing these samples, I drew from public resources to build reference material outlining how the project works.
 To see this reference material and my research process for designing this fictional project, see the [reference](https://github.com/nandstand/sample-site/tree/main/reference) included in the site's repository.

-I built the site using Hugo, a static site generator, and the [Docsy](https://www.docsy.dev/) theme.
+I built the site using Hugo, a static site generator, using the [Docsy](https://www.docsy.dev/) theme.
 The site is automatically tested and deployed to GitHub Pages via a CI/CD pipeline that includes a link checker and Markdown linter.
-To see how I set this up, see the workflow files for [CI tests](https://github.com/nandstand/sample-site/blob/main/.github/workflows/ci.yml) and [deployment](https://github.com/nandstand/sample-site/blob/main/.github/workflows/deploy.yml).
+To see how I set this up, see the workflow files for [CI tests](https://github.com/nandstand/sample-site/blob/main/.github/workflows/ci.yml) and [deployment](https://github.com/nandstand/sample-site/blob/main/.github/workflows/deploy.yml), or view the site's [full source](https://github.com/nandstand/sample-site).
+And if you see an error anywhere, feel free to open an issue!

+All content follows Microsoft's Writing Style Guide.

-## Project overview
+## Background

+The Coastal Air Quality Research Network (CAQRN) project is a fictional software project that generates air quality index products for public environmental health research.
+The project is maintained and deployed on a public university HPC cluster.
+For a great example of this type of infrastructure, see the [docs for Stanford's Sherlock cluster](https://www.sherlock.stanford.edu/docs/).

+The sample documentation on this site covers some topics specific to HPC environments, like working with a batch job scheduler (I chose to write about Slurm).
+The samples also cover more common development topics, like Python virtual environments and Git workflows.